IsaacMwendwa/coordination-of-multiple-viz/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and/or gave undesired results), kindly open an issue [here](https://github.com/IsaacMwendwa/coordination-of-multiple-viz/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/IsaacMwendwa/coordination-of-multiple-viz/issues/new).
 Please include sample queries and their corresponding results.

 ## Authors